PSGtatitos/rubber-duck-cli/README.md

 ### `atlas config`

 First time setup.
-Saves your API keys locally on your machine.
+Introduce yourself to Atlas and give him his API keys.

 ```bash
 atlas config
 ```

-Keys are stored locally at `~/.config/atlas-terminal/config.json` and never sent anywhere except directly to Groq and Tavily.
+Keys are stored locally at `~/.config/rubber-duck-cli/config.json` and never sent anywhere except directly to Groq and Tavily.

 ---

 ### `atlas help`

-Display all available commands and options.
+Ask Atlas what he can do.

 ```bash
 atlas help